-The results provided for SPALI10 in Tables 3 and 4 are taken from two observational periods on 25 October 2010, 22:15-23:59 UTC (systems ev01, ma01, ba02), and 4 November 2010, 20:00-20:30 UTC (gr01), because an alignment problem of

-- the Granada system could be solved only late during the campaign.
+The results provided for SPALI10 in Tables 3 and 4 are taken from two observational periods on 25 October 2010, 22:15-23:59 UTC (systems ev01, ma01, ba02), and 4 November 2010, 20:00-20:30 UTC (gr01), because an alignment problem of the Granada system (gr01) could be solved only late during the campaign.
 Nevertheless, the more favorable conditions during the longer measurement period on 25 October 2010 were chosen for the comparison of the other systems.
 In general, the mean systematic deviations are somewhat larger for SPALI10 than for EARLI09.
-The campaign suffered from bad weather conditions and thus a limited number of suitable comparison periods. - 20 Misalignment errors which often occur in the beginning of the campaigns, in particular when systems had been transported before could not be completely solved during SPALI10.
-In the case of the PAOLI system from Évora (ev01, see Tables 3 and 4) the reason for the large deviations in the height ranges R1 and R2, which are due to a very large range of incomplete overlap, could be identified only when the system was back to - Évora.
+The campaign suffered from bad weather conditions and thus a limited number of suitable comparison periods.
+Misalignment errors - which often occur in the beginning of the campaigns, in particular when systems had been transported before could not be completely solved during SPALI10.
+In the case of the PAOLI system from Évora (ev01, see Tables 3 and 4) the reason for the large deviations in the height ranges R1 and R2, which are due to a very large range of incomplete overlap, could be identified only when the system was back to Évora.
 It was found that the field stop was not exactly positioned on the receiver optical axis, possibly because of a damage during transport.
 In addition, it was not possible to obtain successful intercomparisons for all channels during SPALI10.
-In particular, the signals of the CIEMAT lidar from Madrid showed electronic disturbances, varying from day to day, which prevented to verify the Raman channels at 387 and 607 nm.
+In particular, the signals of the CIEMAT lidar from Madrid (ma01) showed electronic disturbances, varying from day to day, which prevented to verify the Raman channels at 387 and 607 nm.

-For comparing the Alomar Tropospheric Lidar (an01) with the reference system (hh01) during ALI09 several measurement periods on 4 November 2009, between 09:00 and 16:30 UTC, have been investigated.
+For comparing the Alomar Tropospheric Lidar (an01) with

+- the reference system (hh01) during ALI09 several measure- 870 ment periods on 4 November 2009, between 09:00 and 16:30 UTC, have been investigated.
 The optical receiver of the Alomar system had been changed considerably before the campaign.
-It turned out that the setup was not stable throughout the ALI09 campaign.
-Re-adjustments were necessary for each session, and it was not possible to obtain a good performance of all channels at the same time.
-In addition, signal offsets both in analog and photon-counting channels were observed temporarily, which hint to external electronic disturbances in the laboratory environment.
-From Tables 3 and 4 it can be seen that reasonable agreement with the reference system could be achieved for the 355, 387, and 532 nm channels up to the mid troposphere during selected time periods.
+It turned out that the setup was not stable through- - out the ALI09 campaign.
+Re-adjustments were necessary for 875 each session, and it was not possible to obtain a good performance of all channels at the same time.
+In addition, signal offsets both in analog and photon-counting channels were observed temporarily, which hint to external electronic dis- - turbances in the laboratory environment.
+From Tables 3 and 880 4 it can be seen that reasonable agreement with the reference system could be achieved for the 355, 387, and 532 nm channels up to the mid troposphere during selected time periods.
 The 607 nm signal could not be validated.
 Consequences are discussed in Sect.
 5.

 The systems at Sofia were compared during different sessions of SOLI10.
-Because of the different pointing angles of the lidars, the reference system (mu01) was operated under a zenith angle of 0° on 10 October 2010.
-17:34-17:56 UTC, to compare the

-- 15 under a zenith angle of 0° on 10 October 2010, 17:34-17:56 UTC, to compare the sf01 system and under a zenith angle of 60° on 10 October 2010, 20:06-20:46 UTC, to compare the sf02 system.
+Because of the different pointing angles of the lidars, the reference system (mu01) was operated under a zenith angle of $0^{\circ}$ on 10 October 2010, 17:34-17:56 UTC, to compare the sf01 system and under a zenith angle of 60° 890 on 10 October 2010, 20:06-20:46 UTC, to compare the sf02 system.
 Good comparison results were achieved.
 A minor height shift in the signal of the sf02-system was attributed to a wrong trigger-delay correction.
-Deviations in the upper troposphere for both systems are due to low signal-to-noise - 20 ratios caused by the low system power in case of sf01 and the large zenith angle in case of sf02.
+Deviations in the upper troposphere for both systems are due to low signal-to-noise system power in case of sf01 and the large zenith angle in case of sf02.

 The intercomparison period selected for the LALI12 campaign is 15 September 2012, 22:31-23:39 UTC.
 Excellent performance of the L'Aquila UV Lidar (la01) was obtained.
-Mean systematic deviations from the signals of the reference system (mu01) were $\leq 2\%$ throughout the entire observational range (see Table 3).
+900 Mean systematic deviations from the signals of the reference system (mu01) were $\leq 2\%$ throughout the entire observational range (see Table 3).